HW-Core/js-lib-class/wiki/getting-started.md

 **Browser**

     <script src="path-to-minified-file/hwc-class.min.js"><script>

+**Nodejs**

+The minified file is currently not supported by server, please use Method 2 below

 ### Method 2: Modular loading

 **Browser**

 You've to configure your environment to run HWCore framework and then load the js-lib-class module ( take a look at kernel [documentation](https://github.com/hw-core/js-kernel) )

 **Nodejs**